FUComplete/Patch/README.md

 ### Is there info on what the challenge/fiesta quests are?
 Can't see what the quest details are from the selection screen.

-The `CQUESTS.TXT` file contains info on each challenge fiesta quest so refer to that if you would like to know the specifics about them.
+The `CQUESTS.TXT` file contains info on each challenge/fiesta quest, so refer to that if you would like to know the specifics about them.

 ### Why wont the patch pick up my FU save even though I selected `en`?